dextr-cloud/dextr-docs/docs/_pages/team-status.md

 By clicking this option you're able to call agents who are online (either Available or in a custom status provided by the Instance Admin).
 Please do take into account that **you're unable to call agents who have the Offline** status, and that these calls are recorded in ***My Perfomance Card*** in the Peer to Peer call section.

-When an agent calls you, an Incoming call modal window will display in your dashboard (Figure 2).

 [![Agent Call](/assets/images/agent-call.jpg)](/assets/images/agent-call.jpg)

-Figure 2.
-Incoming call modal window

 ----